beyond-all-reason/teiserver/documents/planned_designs/clustering.md

   - User SpringId
   - Lobby match_id
 - **Stage 4:** Convert these to singletons
-- **Stage 5:** Add functionality for a node coming online after the others and being caught-up on state of caches (e.g. client/lobby list)

 ##### Less reliance on pre-caching
 - **Stage 1:** Identify pre-caches used